fedhere/FASTlab/CodeOfConduct.md

 The following Code of Conduct applies to all interactions of members of my research group, online and offline, including social media, mailing lists, forums, meetings, conferences, and one-to-one interactions.

-- All members of the group should be treated with respect regardless of personal attributes, including but not limited to: race, ethniticity, gender or gender identity, physical appearence, phyiscal abilities, religious believes, political affiliation or opinions, sexual preference, caregiver status, age, nationality, language.
+- All members of the class should be treated with respect regardless of personal attributes, including but not limited to: race, ethnicity, gender or gender identity, physical appearance, physical abilities, religious beliefs, political affiliation or opinions, sexual preference, caregiver status, age, nationality, language.

-- Harrasment, verbal or physical, are not tollerated.
+- Harassment, verbal or physical, are not tolerated.
 Keep in mind that what is acceptable to one person may not be acceptable to another.

 - Bullying, including physical bullying, exclusion, marginalization, disparagement, or intimidation, is not tolerated.